Fangtastic Halloween Email Campaign: Tips & Tricks (Or Treats?)

-Spooky season is coming! 🎃 It is not only an opportunity to grab all the sweets, but also a wicked awesome chance for e-commerce marketers to reach customers with beautiful Halloween email marketing promotions.
+Spooky season is coming! 🎃 It is not only an opportunity to grab all the sweets, but also a wicked awesome chance for e-commerce marketers to reach out to customers with beautiful Halloween email marketing promotions.
 With tips from our article, you will learn how to create the funniest engaging newsletters that will stand out in your subscribers’ inboxes.
+Plus, you will see email newsletter templates and examples to inspire your Halloween email.

-Holidays are the time when people spend more: a recent study by NRF says that last year Americans spent more than $8 billion on Halloween preparations.
-This year the figure is going to exceed $10 billion.
-This year, 82% of Americans with kids are planning to celebrate Halloween.
-No matter young or old, people want to get in the Halloween spirit, and they are ready to spend money on creating it.
+Holidays are the time when people spend more: a recent study by NRF says that last year Americans spent more than $10 billion on Halloween preparations and celebration.
+In fact, Halloween was among the 10 top-spending holidays in the US.
+Plus, it’s a very popular holiday to celebrate.
+In 2023, 73% of Americans celebrated Halloween.
+Whether young or old, people want to get in the Halloween spirit, and they are ready to spend money on creating it.
 That’s why marketers should not miss such an opportunity.

 Halloween expenditure tends to grow every year.
-In 2021 the Americans are planning to spend $2.1 billion more compared to 2020.
+In 2023 Americans planned to spend $1,6 thousand more compared to 2022.
 Source: Statista

 The value proposition is the most important part of every marketing email.
 A great decision is to offer your customers an attractive discount –– but do that in a special Halloween way!

-Create a discount code with an extra holiday-themed touch: choose one of those spooky words –– Halloween, pumpkin, boo, October, witch, potion, magic, etc.
+Create a discount code with an extra holiday-themed touch by choosing one of those spooky words –– Halloween, pumpkin, boo, October, witch, potion, magic, etc.

 Discount code is a nice trick to engage customers and increase opens.
 Don’t be afraid to get playful with your code word and give your email a boost of personality with other creative options.

-This email creators added some creativity and chose an unconventional word that’s still Halloween-related.
+This email's creators added some creativity and chose an unconventional word that’s still Halloween-related.
 Source: Really Good Emails

 A subject line can be the make or break for your email marketing campaigns at any time of the year.
 Halloween is the perfect time to play with words and have some fun with the subject lines.
-Remember: this day the worse is better!
+Remember: this day it’s the worse, the better!
 Puns about spooktacular discounts and monster sales create the appropriate festive atmosphere.

-These are the general recommendation for Halloween-themed subject lines:
+These are the general recommendations for Halloween-themed subject lines:

-• Keep your subject line short, so that it could display correctly on the majority of mobile devices.
+• Keep your subject line short, so that it displays correctly on the majority of mobile devices.

 • Highlight your offer and benefits for the customer.